 - Gift Aid – Financial aid that does not need to be repaid, such as grants and scholarships.
 “Free money.”

 - Loans – Money for college expenses that students borrow and must pay back with interest.
 “Borrowed money.”

 - Work-Study – Money for college expenses that students must earn by working for the institution.
 “Earned money.”

-- Expected Family Contribution - How much a student and family can expect to contribute to the cost of the student’s education for the upcoming school year.
-Should be viewed as minimum amount a family will be responsible for contributing, rather than the exact amount.
+- Expected Family Contribution – How much a student and family can expect to contribute to the cost of the student’s education for the upcoming school year.
+Should be viewed as the minimum amount a family will be responsible for contributing, rather than the exact amount.

 More terminology questions related to college costs?
 Check out our college costs tip blog from Leader Fellow Dr. Jenifer Price!

 Award letters do not follow a standardized format.
 Students and families may struggle to evaluate and compare their financial aid offers.
 This list of questions should help guide students to the answers they seek as they try to make sense of their award letters.

 - Does the letter state the college’s cost of attendance?

 - Does the letter clearly state the enrollment status (i.e., full-time, part-time)?